gutenbergtools/gutenbergsite/site/index.md

 </div>

 <div class="box_shadow">
 The Project Gutenberg website is for human users only.
 Use of automated tools to access the website may trigger a block of your access.
 This site utilizes cookies, captchas and related technologies to help assure the site is maximally available for human users.
-See full terms of use [here](/policy/terms_of_use.html).
+See full terms of use <a href="/policy/terms_of_use.html">here</a>.
 </div>

 ## Find Project Gutenberg on social media